IntelliTect/Coalesce/docs/modeling/model-components/attributes/security-attribute.md

 ### [Execute]

-A separate attribute for controlling method execution exists.
-Its documentation may be found on the [[Execute]](/modeling/model-components/attributes/execute.md) page.
+A separate attribute for controlling [custom method](/modeling/model-components/methods.md) execution exists.
+Its documentation may be found on the [ExecuteAttribute](/modeling/model-components/attributes/execute.md) page.

+### [Restrict]

+For property security, [`[Read]`](#read) and [`[Edit]`](#edit) can be used to apply role-based security.
+If you need logic more complicated than checking for the presence of a role, [RestrictAttribute](/modeling/model-components/attributes/restrict.md) offers the ability to write custom code to control the read and write permissions of a property.

 ## Attribute Properties